henn1001/QSDL/README.md

 Input values can be Scalar, Enum, or Input.
-Output values can be Scalar, Object, Interface, Union, or Enum.
+Output values can be Scalar, Object, Base, Union, or Enum.

 Field
     name (name: Input) : output